 It is common in feng shui to take the direction of the sun into consideration when planting around your home.
 When adding plants to your front yard, it is suggested that you follow some of the common rules of feng shui:

 - Large trees should never be in the front yard.
-It is believed that trees pull positive energy in, leaving your home without it
+It is believed that trees pull positive energy in, leaving your home without it, as stated by Bellacor.

 The gentle sound of chimes waving in the breeze is all you need to feel at peace.
 Chimes are a huge part of relaxation and bliss, and they can be a great addition to your front porch.
 Passersby will appreciate the delicate sounds and send good energy towards your home.